 Finally, since this post started out as the Farm Report, here’s a related story involving large animals: When the trial started last week, D.A.
 Buck ordered mounted police to stand guard outside the courthouse, because they were afraid of “protesters.”
 That seemed like a little bit of an overreaction, so I asked my courthouse informant about it, and ze reported that people in the courthouse had heard that the Fred Phelps traveling road show might be coming through town to spread their Christian message of love, peace, and “God hates fags.”
 Fortunately they didn’t show.

-7 Responses to “Why I call this place Baa Ram U.”
+0 thoughts on “Why I call this place Baa Ram U.”